easyscience/EasyCrystallography/Examples/README.rst

 Example Galleries
 =================

-These are a collection of examples covering aspects of the *easyCrystallography* project.
+These are a collection of examples covering aspects of the *EasyCrystallography* project.